hallsamir14/socket_apps/README.md

 # Socket Applications

-Socket Applications is a foundational client-server application implemented in C++ using socket programming.
-The `socket_base` branch serves as a base branch for more complex socket-based projects.
-It provides reusable and expandable server and client classes that can be used as building blocks for advanced networking applications.
+TCP Sockets are a foundational client-server modeled implemenation of TCP using socket programming.
+Various versions of this project can serve as a base for more complex TCP socket-based implementations.

 ![Alt text](image.png)